PrivSec-dev/privsec.dev/content/posts/hardware/Misinformation on x86 Hardware/index.md

 ### Intel AMT and AMD DASH

-Another misinformation regarding CSME is that it is provides some kind of [shady "remote management" system](https://www.fsf.org/blogs/community/active-management-technology) for your computer.
+Another piece of misinformation regarding CSME is that it is provides some kind of [shady "remote management" system](https://www.fsf.org/blogs/community/active-management-technology) for your computer.
 In reality, this is the AMT component which only exists on Intel vPro CPUs.
 It is meant for IT teams to manage systems with technologies like Serial over LAN, Solarwind, etc.

 Here are some facts about it:
 - You can disable it firmware settings.